Bbummo/Project4_20181227_HojinKim/README.md

 >  > A game with the combination of Pacman and Dodge
 >  > developed with Pygame

--Subject : Introduction to Visual Media Programming -Professor : Yongduek, Seo
+- Subject : Introduction to Visual Media Programming
+- Professor : Yongduek, Seo
--Major : Art&Technology
+- Major : Art&Technology
--Student No. : 20181227
+- Student No. : 20181227
--Name : Hojin, Kim
+- Name : Hojin, Kim